 14. Ask your insurance company for an advanced payment on any undisputed amounts of the claim until an agreement can be reached on the rest of your claim.
 This will help you get repairs started and avoid heavy out-of-pocket expenses.

-15. If you feel overwhelmed or intimidated by the process or feel your insurance company is not offering a fair settlement, consider hiring a public insurance adjuster to help with your claim.
+15. If you feel overwhelmed or intimidated by the process or feel your insurance company is not offering a fair settlement, consider hiring a public insurance adjuster to help with your claim from the start on any claim exceeding $50,000 in damage.
 Public adjusters are typically compensated on a percentage of your recovery.
 In disaster situations it is typically no more than 10%.
 Hiring a public adjuster.

 Get specialized professional help when you need it, call Insurance Claim Recovery Support toll free at 855-203-2226 for a free consultation.